Inference in Functional Linear Quantile Regression: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{section:method} introduces the statistical framework, describes the null and alternative hypotheses, discusses a simpler approximation of the testing procedure and presents the estimation approach.
-Section~\ref{sec:ch4.asym} develops the asymptotic normality of the proposed estimators, introduces the adjusted Wald test and derives its null asymptotic distribution.
-Section~\ref{section:flqr.simulation} presents extensive simulation studies confirming excellent performance of the proposed test procedure in various scenarios for both dense and sparse designs.
+Section~\ref{section:method} introduces the statistical framework, describes the null and alternative hypotheses, discusses a simpler approximation of the testing procedure, and presents the estimation approach.
+Section~\ref{sec:ch4.asym} develops the asymptotic normality of the proposed estimators, introduces the adjusted Wald test, and derives its null asymptotic distribution.
+Section~\ref{section:flqr.simulation} presents extensive simulation studies confirming the excellent performance of the proposed test procedure in various scenarios for both dense and sparse designs.
 Section~\ref{section:application} applies the proposed test to a bike rental data and illustrates the improvement of combined quantile regressions compared to a single level quantile regression after the proposed tests being used.
-Proofs of Theorem~\ref{th:asy.normal} and Thereon~\ref{th:wald.p0} are given in Section~\ref{section:proof}.
-Some additional useful results and technical proofs are provided in the Appendix.
+Proofs of Theorem~\ref{th:asy.normal} and Theorem~\ref{th:wald.p0}, as well as some additional useful results, are given in Section~\ref{section:proof}.